aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 What does this all really mean?
 What does it matter?

-To me, this is one way to measure a well described application where making a change is really easy if we just reverse the order from above:
+To me, this is one way to measure a well documented and designed application where making a change is really easy if we just reverse the order from above:

 > * Read the documenation
 > * Read the timestamped logs for where you want to make a change